-However, the rise of this smartphone shopping trend has boosted m-commerce payment methods as an alternative to card payments.
+However, the rise of this m-commerce shopping trend has boosted mobile payment methods as an alternative to card payments.

-- PAYPAL: PayPal is an alternative to credit cards and a payment method that gains users on a daily basis.
+- PAYPAL.
+An alternative to credit cards and a payment method that gains users on a daily basis.
 It allows you to link your PayPal account to any bank account − or to several bank accounts.
 You can also carry out payments from any mobile device with an Internet connection.
 This integration of this payment method is one of the simplest, allowing you to purchase something through its app in just three steps.

 Security in mobile payment methods